GenesisEducationKyiv/software-engineering-school-5-0-mykyyta/docs/adr/003-use-gorm.md

 - database
 - backend

+## Context

+The task was to choose a database access strategy for working with PostgreSQL in a Go-based API.

 ## Decision rationale

 As someone with experience in Python, I was used to working with high-level ORMs like SQLAlchemy and Django ORM.